Satyam1923/Spring-Music-Player/README.md

 ```sh
 npm install .
 ```
-3. Run server
+3. Run the server
 ```sh
 node index.js
 ```
-4. Start it in local host
+4. Access it locally
 Go to this url : http://localhost:3030/

 ### For frontend
-1. Change to frontend folder
+1. Navigate to the frontend folder

 ```sh
 cd backend
 ```